Giang-ASAG/Hotel-Management-System/README.md

-# 🏨 Hotel Booking & Management System (Full-stack)
+# 🏨 Hotel Management System

 A full-stack hotel booking and management system including a mobile application and a web-based admin panel.
 The system allows users to browse and book hotels, while administrators can manage hotels, rooms, and bookings efficiently.